aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-emails-mhtml-aspose-java/_index.md

 ### License Acquisition Steps

-Start with a **free trial** or obtain a **temporary license** to evaluate the library's full capabilities without limitations.
-For long-term use, consider purchasing a license:
+Start with a **free trial** or obtain a **temporary license** to evaluate the library’s full capabilities without limitations.
+For long‑term use, consider purchasing a license:

 - [Free Trial](https://releases.aspose.com/email/java/)
 - [Temporary License](https://purchase.aspose.com/temporary-license/)